openstack/openstack-manuals/doc/arch-design/source/capacity-planning-scaling.rst

 .. tip::

-   For a discussion of metric tracking, including how to extract metrics from your cloud, see the .`OpenStack Operations Guide
+   For a discussion of metric tracking, including how to extract metrics from your cloud, see the `OpenStack Operations Guide
    <https://docs.openstack.org/ops-guide/ops-logging-monitoring.html>`_.

 Adding Cloud Controller Nodes